emaslvcc/Pentominoes/Phase 3/README.md

 This class includes the methods to support the search of a solution for Question A.

 **_Parcel.java_ :**
-This class creates the parcel object.
+This class builds the parcel object.

 ### Question B ###
 **_GreedyAlgorithm.java_ :**